NeillJohnston/classic-tetris-bot/README.md

 ```
 3. Replace `newbot` with whatever you want to call your function.
 4. Write your function.
 Good luck.
-5. Navigate to the src/ directory and open bot_list.h.
+5. Navigate to the src/ directory and open `bot_list.h`.
 6. `#include` your header file.
-7. In the array bot_list, make a new entry:
+7. In the array `bot_list`, make a new entry:
 ```
 {
     "newbot",